-As mixed tension migraines have symptoms of both migraine and tension headaches, they are thought to be somewhere in the middle of the headache continuum.
-It is believed that the migraine comes first, and it causes tension that triggers a tension headache.
+Because mixed tension migraines have symptoms of both migraine and tension headaches, they fall somewhere in the middle of the headache continuum.
+It’s believed that the migraine comes first, and it causes tension that triggers a tension headache.

 Mixed tension migraines have symptoms of both tension headaches and migraines.
-However, the symptoms may vary from individual to individual.
+However, symptoms may vary from person to person.
 In other words, you may have more symptoms associated with a migraine than a tension headache or vice versa.

-- pain on one or both sides of the head that may get worse with activity
+- pain on one or both sides of your head that may get worse with activity

 - neck pain

-- numbness, tingling, or weakness in the limbs
+- numbness, tingling, or weakness in your limbs

-There is no test for mixed tension migraine, but your doctor can form a diagnosis based on your symptoms and by ruling out other causes of your symptoms.
+There is no test for mixed tension migraine.
+Your doctor can form a diagnosis based on your symptoms and by ruling out other causes of your symptoms.

 Your doctor may perform a neurological exam to rule out neuropathy and neurological disorders that can cause similar symptoms.
-During this test, your doctor will test your reflexes and muscle tone.
-He or she will also test your response to different kinds of stimulus, such as light touch, temperature, and vibration.
-The results of this test will tell your doctor if your nervous system is functioning normally.
+During this exam, your doctor will test your reflexes and muscle tone.
+They’ll also test your response to different kinds of stimuli like light touch, temperature, and vibration.
+The results will tell your doctor if your nervous system is functioning normally.

-Your doctor may order a computerized tomography (CT) scan or magnetic resonance imaging (MRI) scan of your head and neck.
-These tests will provide your doctor with an image of your brain and brain stem to see if your symptoms are being caused by a problem in the brain.
+Your doctor may order a CT scan or MRI scan of your head and neck.
+These tests will provide your doctor with an image of your brain and brain stem to see if your symptoms are being caused by a problem in your brain.

-Your doctor may also order blood work because underlying conditions can cause headaches.
+Your doctor may also order blood work to determine if underlying conditions are causing your headaches.

-Finally, if your doctor suspects a more serious problem like bacterial meningitis or hemorrhage, he or she may order a lumbar puncture or spinal tap.
+If your doctor suspects a more serious problem like bacterial meningitis or hemorrhage, they may order a lumbar puncture, also known as a spinal tap.
 This test uses a needle to collect fluid from your spine.
-The fluid, which is called cerebrospinal fluid (CSF), will then be tested for evidence of certain problems.
+They’ll analyze the fluid, which is called cerebrospinal fluid, for evidence of problems.

 Treatment options for mixed tension migraine can include treatments for both tension headaches and migraines.
 The treatment will depend on your symptoms.

-- triptans, which work to cause blood vessels to constrict and ease migraine pain
+- triptans: cause blood vessels to constrict and ease migraine pain

-- analgesics, such as acetaminophen, ibuprofen, and aspirin to ease pain of less severe migraines and tension headaches
+- analgesics: ease pain of less severe migraines and tension headaches, and include acetaminophen (Tylenol)

-- combination analgesics, which often contain caffeine to ease migraine and tension headache pain
+- combination analgesics: often contain caffeine to ease migraine and tension headache pain

-- ergot derivative drugs, which help decrease pain signals transmitted along the nerves
+- ergot derivative drugs: help decrease pain signals transmitted along the nerves

-- anti-nausea drugs, to ease nausea and vomiting caused by mixed tension migraine
+- anti-nausea drugs: ease nausea and vomiting caused by mixed tension migraine

-There are also a number of medications that can be taken to prevent mixed tension migraines.
+A number of medications can be taken to prevent mixed tension migraines.
 These medications include:

-- beta-blockers, which are designed to treat high blood pressure but can also prevent migraines
+- beta-blockers: designed to treat high blood pressure, but can also prevent migraines

-- calcium channel blockers, which help the blood vessels to remain the same size and promote good blood flow
+- calcium channel blockers: help the blood vessels remain the same size and promote good blood flow

-- antidepressants, which work on neurotransmitters in the brain and can prevent headaches
+- antidepressants: work on neurotransmitters in the brain and can prevent headaches

 Along with medications, there are several other methods that can help relieve mixed tension migraines.
-According to the Mayo Clinic (Mayo), magnesium and vitamin B2 deficiencies have been noted in people who suffer migraines (Mayo).
+Magnesium and vitamin B2 deficiencies have been noted in people with migraines.
 Increasing your intake of those vitamins may help prevent your migraines.

-Some people find cognitive-behavioral therapy (CBT) and biofeedback helpful.
-Both therapies will teach you to be aware of things that cause you stress and how to control your response to those stressors.
+Some people find cognitive behavioral therapy (CBT) and biofeedback helpful.
+Both therapies will teach you to be aware of what causes stress and how to control your response to those stressors.

-In CBT, a therapist will help you understand the thoughts that cause your feelings of stress.
-Your therapist will teach you ways to change those thoughts and lower your stress.
+In CBT, a therapist will help you understand the thoughts that cause you stress.
+They’ll teach you ways to change those thoughts and lower your stress.